History of Ghana: Early history

 By the end of 16th century, most of the ethnic groups constituting the modern Ghanaian population had settled in their present locations.
-Archaeological remains found in the coastal zone indicate that the area has been inhabited since the Bronze Age (ca. 2000 BC), but these societies, based on fishing in the extensive lagoons and rivers, have left few traces.
+Archaeological remains found in the coastal zone indicated that the area had been inhabited since the Bronze Age (ca. 2000 BC), but these societies, based on fishing, had left few traces.
 Archaeological work also suggests that central Ghana north of the forest zone was inhabited as early as 3,000 to 4,000 years ago.

 These migrations resulted in part from the formation and disintegration of a series of large states in the western Sudan (the region north of modern Ghana drained by the Niger River).
 Strictly speaking, Ghana was the title of the king, but the Arabs, who left records of the kingdom, applied the term to the King, the capital, and the state.
-The 9th-century Berber historian and geographer Al Yaqubi described ancient Ghana as one of the three most organized states in the region (the others being Gao and Kanem in the central Sudan).
+The 9th-century Berber historian and geographer Al Yaqubi described ancient Ghana as one of the three most organized states in the region.

-Its rulers were renowned for their wealth in Gold, the opulence of their courts, and their warrior/hunting skills.
+Its rulers were renowned for their wealth in gold, the opulence of their courts, and their warrior/hunting skills.
 They were also masters of the trade in gold, which drew North African merchants to the western Sudan.
 The military achievements of these and later western Sudanic rulers, and their control over the region's gold mines, constituted the nexus of their historical relations with merchants and rulers in North Africa and the Mediterranean.

-Ghana succumbed to attacks by its neighbors in the 11th century, but its name and reputation endured.
-In 1957, when the leaders of the former British colony of the Gold Coast sought an appropriate name for their newly independent state—the first black African nation to gain its independence from colonial rule—they named their new country after ancient Ghana.
-The choice was more than merely symbolic, because modern Ghana, like its namesake, was equally famed for its wealth and trade in gold.